kentcdodds/use-deep-compare-effect/README.md

 > WARNING: Please _only_ use this if you really can't find a way to use
 > `React.useEffect`.
 There's often a better way to do what you're trying to do
-> than do a deep comparison.
+> than a deep comparison.

 ## The Problem